jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/cw-examples-getting-metrics.rst

 * Retrieve alarms for a metric using `DescribeAlarmsForMetric <http://docs.aws.amazon.com/aws-sdk-php/v3/api//api-monitoring-2010-08-01.html#describealarmsformetric>`_.
 * Get statistics for a specified metric using `GetMetricStatistics <http://docs.aws.amazon.com/aws-sdk-php/v3/api/api-monitoring-2010-08-01.html#getmetricstatistics>`_.

-All the example code for the AWS SDK for PHP is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.
+All the example code for the |sdk-php| is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.

 Credentials
 -----------